Dolph Ziggler: Repackaging as Dolph Ziggler (2008–2010)

-Intercontinental Champion (2010–2011)
+Alliance with Vickie Guerrero (2010–2012)

 In June 2010, he began a romantic storyline with Vickie Guerrero, who began accompanying him to the ring.
-On the July 9 episode of SmackDown, Ziggler defeated Chavo Guerrero Jr. and Montel Vontavious Porter in a triple threat match to qualify for the SmackDown Money in the Bank ladder match at the Money in the Bank pay-per-view on July 18, where he once again failed to win the match.
-On July 28 at the tapings of the August 6 episode of SmackDown Ziggler defeated Kofi Kingston to win the WWE Intercontinental Championship for the first time.
+Ziggler won the WWE Intercontinental Championship from Kofi Kingston on July 28 (aired August 6) at SmackDown.
 In his first title defense at SummerSlam on August 15, he retained the championship against Kingston when the match ended in a no contest due to interference from The Nexus.
-Ziggler was able to make a successful title defense against Kingston at the Night of Champions pay-per-view on September 19, and against Kaval at Survivor Series on November 21.
-During this time, Ziggler was chosen as a Pro for the fourth season of NXT, with Jacob Novak as his Rookie.
-On the January 4, 2011, episode of NXT, Ziggler won a battle royal to earn the right to choose a new rookie, and chose Byron Saxton.
-His original rookie, Novak, was the first rookie eliminated later that night.
-On February 8, 2011, Ziggler's second rookie, Byron Saxton, was also voted off of NXT.
+Ziggler was able to make a successful title defense against Kingston at the Night of Champions pay-per-view, and against Kaval at Survivor Series.
+During this time, Ziggler was chosen as a "Pro" for the fourth season of NXT, with Jacob Novak as his Rookie, but later was changed to Byron Saxton when Ziggler won a battle royal.